IgorGlushkov/Segmentation-Classifier/README.md

 # Segmentation-Classifier
-Some simple perl scripts for image segmentation and classifier in QGIS R GRASS
+Some simple perl /python QGIS processing  scripts for image segmentation and classifier in QGIS R GRASS